Research and Clinical Trials

-As a public, not-for-profit blood banking facility, Upstate Cord Blood Bank in Syracuse, New York offers options to clients who are interested in donating their cord blood.
+As a public, not-for-profit blood banking facility, Upstate Cord Blood Bank in Syracuse, New York offers families the option to donate their baby's cord blood to research as well if it is not usable for transplant.
 Umbilical cord blood stem cells are invaluable to medical research, especially in studies seeking to advance new treatments for cancer.

 We work with regional hospitals and providers to develop guidelines and agreements to enable mothers in the Central New York area to donate their cord blood to the public bank.
 This makes the Upstate Cord Blood Bank a valuable resource for physicians to obtain umbilical cord blood and stem cells for advanced lifesaving treatments and research.
 Products collected, processed, and stored at the Upstate Cord Blood Bank will be available to physicians and researchers across the United States, as well as internationally.

 Upstate Cord Blood Bank operates under strict guidelines and protocols established by state and federal health organizations for quality assurance.
 This includes the New York State Department of Health (NYSDOH), the Food and Drug Administration (FDA), the Foundation for the Accreditation of Cellular Therapy (FACT), the American Association of Blood Banks (AABB), the Clinical Laboratory Improvement Amendments (CLIA), and the College of American Pathologists (CAP).
 We submit to regular inspections and testing to ensure that our state-of-the-art facility remains a safe haven for banked cord blood.

 Cord blood is only one of three sources of blood-forming cells used in transplants.
 These cells, known as hematopoietic stem cells (HSCs), are also found in bone marrow and peripheral blood stem cells.